Maureen & Sample Story

 There is no question in my mind that I was led this way when I was at the lowest, most desperate and hopeless point of my life.
 I had to "see" who I am and focus on my true purpose here on earth.

 Maureen told me that people would come to me.
 And come to me they did, at times, in the most unassuming settings.
-My hope is that I am able to offer hope and faith to those who have put all their happiness in the "here and now" rather than God and his angels in the beyond.
+My hope is that I am able to offer hope and faith to those who have put all their happiness in the "here and now" rather than God.

-I have learned that the key to "knowing" truly all starts from being still, listening and focusing on God and his angels.
+I have learned that the key to "knowing" truly all starts from being still, listening and focusing on the Lord.

 Here is one story that is published in the book...